Bengali payesh recipe – Bengali birthday special sweet or dessert

 • 2 pcs Bay leaves/Tej pata

-How to make bengali payesh recipe with step-by-step pictures
+How to make Bengali payesh recipe with step-by-step pictures

 Instructions